#Quarantine Hair, Don’t Care

 First things first - show your hair some love!
 If you haven’t been following your regular hair maintenance schedule, take a beat to get back into it.
 Give your scalp a nice good scrub and massage, being sure to really get your hair fully clean and fresh.
 After that, apply your favorite moisturizing or healing mask - and pay special attention to those ends.!
 It’s likely that your hair stylist isn’t able to see you in person just yet, or maybe just opened and is booked out for a few weeks.
 If you’re in need of a trim, do what you can by giving some extra moisture and care to your ends to get you through until your stylist can give you a healthy trim!

 After your hair is washed and conditioned well, be sure to detangle with a wide toothed comb or brush designed for wet hair - hair is in its most fragile state when it’s wet!
 At this point - you’re ready to play around with some different styles.
 You can choose whether you’d like to test these new looks out on wet or dry hair - depending on your hair type and texture, it varies.
-If you aren’t quite sure what your hair type is, take our easy quiz by clicking HERE.

 If you’re going to style dry hair and want to get a smoother finish to your strands, opt to dry with the RevAir Reverse Air dryer first.
 Unlike air drying and blow drying, using the RevAir introduces tension (ie. suction) that dries the hair, while closing the cuticle in its’ natural growth direction at the same time.
 It takes about ⅓ the time and uses just 1/2 of the heat as a standard hair styling tool, so you don’t need to worry about heat damage and frizz after drying.
 The end result?
 Dry, smooth, stretched hair that is ready for your next style experiment.